sunesimonsen/workspace-cache/README.md

     --grep            only packages which name matches the given glob pattern

+    --include-deps    include the dependencies for all of the matching packages

   run <script>        run a npm script in each packages that contains that script

     --filter          all: (default) all packages